Certified Specialist in Civil Litigation

 Derek Nicholson has been one of Ottawa’s leading Civil Trial Lawyers since 1980.
 In his early years of practice he focused on Defense Insurance work represented several major insurance companies including Chubb Insurance and Royal Insurance.
 He has also represented many high profile clients including the Attorney General of Canada in a trial against Boeing USA; CJOH -TV and Blue Line Taxi.

-In the last twenty years, he has focused on Personal Injury work especially in the area of Catastrophic Injury victims (including those affected by traumatic brain Injuries, spinal cord injuries and multiple injuries that have resulted in a 55% whole body impairment as defined under the Insurance legislation.)
+In the last forty years, he has focused on Personal Injury work especially in the area of Catastrophic Injury victims (including those affected by traumatic brain Injuries, spinal cord injuries and multiple injuries that have resulted in a 55% whole body impairment as defined under the Insurance legislation.)

 Although he now exclusively represents Plaintiffs against Insurance companies, it is of great value that he represented insurance companies in the early years to obtain insight to assist Plaintiffs today.